ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 with each additional year of data, are a major problem in stock-assessment science [@mohn1999; @legault2008].
-Key questions are: what causes retrospective patterns and what assessment approaches reduce retrospective patterns [@legault2008]?
+Key questions are: what causes retrospective patterns and what assessment approaches reduce retrospective patterns [@legault2008].
 `ss3sim` can run retrospective analyses as part of any simulation by adding a single argument --- the number of retrospective years to investigate.

 # Conclusions

-The increasing complexity of modern statistical integrated models and expanding computing power allows for the inclusion of a multitude of processes in fisheries stock-assessment methods [@maunder2013].
+The increasing complexity of modern integrated-analysis stock-assessment models and expanding computing power allows for the inclusion of multiple sources of data and estimation of complex processes [@maunder2013].
 However, with added complexity comes the potential for model misspecification.
 Simulation testing allows for the formal evaluation